jneb802/More-Ore-Deposits/More Ore Deposits/README.md

 ## Known issues
-1. The ore deposits will not spawn on the first world generation.
-You must exit the world and then re-enter it to see them.
-2. Not currently comptible with SmoothBrain's Mining skill mod.
+1. Not currently comptible with SmoothBrain's Mining skill mod.
 I would like to make them compatible but struggled to get the code working.
-3. The hover text for the ores is not localized.
-4. The hover text for the ores has square brackets around it.
+2. The hover text for the ores has square brackets around it.

+## Support & Feedback
+Please give me feedback if you have any thoughts about the mods!
+Whether it's balance, models / textures, or just more ideas, I'd love to hear your input.
+If you have any issues you can also ask.
+You can find my in the OdinPlus discord.

 Github link: https://github.com/jneb802/More-Ore-Deposits